Propaganda in Japan during the Second Sino-Japanese War and World War II: Cartoons

 Japanese propaganda in Jawi script found in the town of Kuching, Sarawak after the capture of the town by the Australian forces.

-A caricature of Chiang Kai-shek put up in Ginza, Tokyo after the fall of Nanking.
+A caricature of Chiang Kai-shek put up in Ginza, Tokyo.
+The caption reads "Nanjing has fallen".

 Cartoonists formed a patriotic association to promote fighting spirit, stir up hatred of the enemy, and encourage people to economize.
 A notable example was the Norakuro manga, which began pre-war as humorous episodes of anthropomorphic dogs in the army, but eventually developed into propaganda tales of military exploits against the "pigs army" on the "continent" - a thinly veiled reference to the Second Sino-Japanese War.

 Cartoons were also used to create informational papers, to instruct occupied populations, and also soldiers about the countries they occupied.

 Kamishibai

 Kamishibai (paper theater), originally a popular form of street-corner entertainment for children, was appropriated by the Japanese state as an effective medium for propaganda.
 Recognizing kamishibai's wide appeal and its accessibility across class and regional lines, government and military institutions utilized it to spread wartime ideology and mobilize public support for the war effort.
 The simplicity and emotional immediacy of kamishibai, combined with its visual storytelling, made it a particularly potent form of soft propaganda.

 By the late 1930s, organizations such as the Nippon Kyōiku Kamishibai Kyōkai (National Association for Educational Kamishibai), originally founded by progressive educators, were producing storycards that increasingly reflected state-sanctioned messages.
 While early educational kamishibai often emphasized moral tales about rural hardship and working-class virtue, these narratives were soon repurposed to promote ideals of loyalty, duty, and sacrifice for the nation.
 While some narratives subtly conveyed the hardships and futility of war, they did so in a way that encouraged continued endurance and solidarity.
 Kamishibai plays during the war were often aimed at mixed-age audiences, including adults.

 As the war intensified, kamishibai was actively deployed both within Japan and across its expanding empire, including colonized Korea, Taiwan, and occupied regions of China.
 Plays like Kawaii mago musume ("My Cute Granddaughter", 1942) served as vehicles for cultural assimilation, encouraging colonial subjects to adopt Japanese language and identity.
 These stories not only reinforced nationalist ideology but also promoted the image of a benevolent empire uniting its diverse populations under imperial rule.

 Unlike the lively and improvisational performances of traditional street-corner kamishibai, wartime kamishibai presentations were highly regulated.
-Performers—often schoolteachers, conscripted women, or local community leaders—were instructed to read scripts verbatim, avoid humor, and suppress their personal presence to ensure that the state’s message remained central.
+Performers—often schoolteachers, conscripted women, or local community leaders—were instructed to read scripts verbatim, avoid humor, and suppress their personal presence to ensure that the state's message remained central.
 The medium's portability and performative nature were highlighted in slogans such as “anytime, anywhere, and by anyone,” reflecting the regime's emphasis on widespread ideological dissemination.